Cyber-Chic/Cyber-Chic/README.md

 # Hi there!
 I'm an Author and Contemporary Artist 🌌📚

 Welcome to my profile.
 By day, I handle and preserve literature within a rare book library.
 By night, I channel astrophysics data into independent contemporary art, poetry, and open educational initiatives.
 In particular, my flagship work bridges the gap between literary preservation and citizen science.
-Currently, select custom artifacts are slated for orbital spaceflight alongside independent art drops destined for domestic and international Free Little Art Galleries.
+Currently, select poetry artifacts are slated for spaceflight, while independent art drops are destined for domestic and international Free Little Art Galleries.

 ---